home-assistant/developers.home-assistant/docs/external_api_rest.md

 #### POST /api/config/core/check_config

 Trigger a check of `configuration.yaml`.
 No additional data needs to be passed in with this request.
+Needs config integration enabled.

 If the check is successful, the following will be returned: